How to Get Rid of Clothes (Even When It’s Hard to Let Go)

 Maybe you, too, want a cleaner, tidier closet.
 You want to stop wasting time figuring out what to wear and be happy with your wardrobe.
 You want to stop looking at a crowded mash-up of clothes and accessories and actually see your options.

-• You feel like you’re wasting money on already purchased items
+- You feel like you are wasting money on already purchased items

-• You don’t have time to clean out your closet or deal with it
+- You don’t have time to clean out your closet or start the project

-• You like options, you don’t want to limit your choices
+- You like options – you don’t want to limit your clothing choices

 You feel like you’re wasting money